kwakyetech/alx-fe-reactjs/recipe-sharing-app/README.md

    ```

 4. **Open your browser**
-   Navigate to `http://localhost:5173` (or the port shown in your terminal)
+   Navigate to `http://localhost:5174` (or the port shown in your terminal)

 ## 🎯 Usage

 ### Adding a Recipe
+1. Navigate to the home page
-1. Fill in the "Recipe Title" field with your recipe name
+2. Fill in the "Recipe Title" field with your recipe name
+3. Add ingredients in the "Ingredients" textarea (one per line)
-2. Add a detailed description in the "Recipe Description" textarea
+4. Add cooking instructions in the "Instructions" textarea
-3. Click the "Add Recipe" button
+5. Click the "Add Recipe" button
-4. Your recipe will instantly appear in the recipe list below
+6. Your recipe will instantly appear in the recipe list below

-### Viewing Recipes
+### Browsing Recipes
-- All added recipes are displayed in the "Recipe List" section
-- Each recipe shows its title and description in a styled card format
-- If no recipes exist, a helpful message guides you to add your first recipe
+- **Home Page**: View all recipes with search functionality
+- **Recipe Details**: Click "View Details" to see full recipe information
+- **Search**: Use the search bar to filter recipes by title in real-time
+- **Favorites**: Click the heart icon to add/remove recipes from favorites
+- **Recommendations**: Get personalized suggestions based on your favorite recipes

+### Navigation
+- **Home**: Main page with all recipes and search
+- **Favorites**: View only your favorite recipes
+- **Recommendations**: Discover new recipes based on your preferences

 ## 🏗️ Project Structure